maryplank/SAP003-cipher/README.md

 **¡Iwxi iw yr xibxs hi iniqtps! ¿Góqs wivá irgvmtxehs?**

-As you can see, the letters with accents were not encrypted, so you should have that in mind when typing your message.
+As you can see, the letters with accents and puctuation were not encrypted, so you should have that in mind when typing your message.

+Also, the program allows for **negative key input**.
+If you'd like to, let's say, encrypt the same message above with an **-1 key**, it will **subtract** 1 from the letters values.
+Let's see an example:

+**¡Este es un texto de ejemplo! ¿Cómo será encriptado?**

+Using a key of -1, this text will be encrypted as:

+**¡Drsd dr tm sdwsn cd didlokn! ¿Bóln rdqá dmbqhoszcn?**

+And finally, in this application, the alphabet has 25 letters (because we started at 0, remember?) so inserting a key of 26 will go around the alphabet back to the letters you typed.
+That means that it will not be encrypted.

 ## Usage